If you are a new writer working on your first manuscript, there are some things that you should be doing now.

 09) Focus on the writing

 Don’t wait for things to be perfect.
 If writing is what you truly want to do, do it.
 Enjoy it.
 Give it the focus and attention it deserves.
-If you want to be a writer full time, then think of it like a business.
+If you want to be a writer full time, then think of it as a business.

 Work the hours, work hard, don’t let people who consider it a “non-job” usurp your writing time.